Phucvohoai/NJSQL/Document/README_en.md

-# 🗂️ NJSQL - Network JSON SQL
+# 🗂️ NJSQL - Not Just SQL

 **NJSQL** is a lightweight, custom-built database engine written in **Java** that uses **JSON files** to store data, while allowing developers to interact with the database using **SQL-like commands**.